ourfreewp/wp2-update/BUILD.md

 5. **Validate the ZIP File:**
    Test the ZIP file by installing it on a fresh WordPress installation to ensure everything works as expected.

+6. **State-Driven Dashboard Testing:**
+   Ensure the dashboard dynamically updates based on connection and package states.
+Test the installation status endpoint integration.

+7. **Documentation Update:**
+   Verify that the README and BUILD.md files are up-to-date with the latest features and instructions.